EricTGoto/Notes/Django/Notes.md

 **Context:** a dictionary with variable names as the key and their values as the value.
 Templates are passed contexts and use them to display data, etc.

 <h2>General</h2>

-To include an app in a project, add a reference to its configuration class in the installed_apps setting.

 Default apps require the use of at least one database table so run python manage.py migrate before using them.